John Dunn (pipemaker)

-John Dunn (ca. 1764–1820) was a noted pipemaker, or maker of bagpipes.
+John Dunn (ca. 1764–1820) was a pipemaker, or maker of bagpipes.
 Born in Newcastle upon Tyne, England, Dunn was a cabinet maker by profession, initially a junior partner with George Brummell.
 In the trade directories, he also appears in his own right as a turner (Whitehead 1790) and a plumb maker and turner (Mackenzie & Dent 1811).
 His address was Bell's Court, off Pilgrim Street.
 He was buried on 6 February 1820 in St. John's, Newcastle.
 His father may have been one John Dunn of Longhorsley; if so, he was born on 3 September 1764.
 He should not be confused with one M. Dunn, the maker of several surviving sets of Union pipes.

 Work with bagpipes

 Dunn was a maker of Northumbrian smallpipes and is regarded as the first to have added keys to the chanter, (c.
 1800 AD), extending the range of the instrument from an octave to a twelfth.
 He may thus be regarded as an inventor of the modern instrument.